 Notice of questions

-Questions must be received at least seven clear working days before the day of the meeting, either in writing, by fax or by electronic mail.
+Questions must be received at least seven clear working days before the day of the meeting, either in writing or email.

 This means that you must either send a copy of your question to: